Advance-Technologies-Foundation/clio/README.md

 ## Delete package

-To delete package, use the next command:
+To delete a package, use the next command:

 ```
 clio delete-pkg-remote <PACKAGE_NAME>